 This sort of real time data tracking and analysis can help predict the next step for a patient.
 By focusing on length of stay data against a patient’s reported pain scores, Leidos and BHSF were able to increase the amount of discharges with no additional services by 47%, while decreasing the discharges to skilled nursing facilities by 33%, discharges with home health monitoring by 72% and discharges to rehab facilities by 78%.

 “You have to connect with the patient,” Kosiak said.
 “Changing the way of thinking changes the work environment.
-If we continue to build our patient care on luck, we’ll get knocked down.
-You must keep practicing these types of approaches to care until you can’t get it wrong.”
+If we continue to build our patient care on luck, we’re going to fall down.
+We’ve always looked at it like practice til you get it right, that’s what we’ve practiced in healthcare.
+I think we really want to slip the paradigm and be more like an orchestra, with lots of different pieces and a conductor in the middle and we practice until we can’t get it wrong.”

 By June 2018, BHSF and Leidos intend to add more clinical conditions to their analysis, bringing the number of analyzed procedures to 20 and will include hip fractures, congestive heart failure, spinal procedures and more.